![]() |

 Object

-In most cases, your SQL Server code probably only references the object name such as:
+In some cases, your SQL Server code may only reference the object name such as:

 SELECT * FROM sysobjects